 Paying taxes is the bane of all small businesses.
 The help of a great app can make things a little easier.
 Qapital is an app that can be set up to automatically add money to a savings account whenever a certain activity is achieved.
 You can link it to your business account to save a percentage of each client payment or sale.
 Those savings can be used to pay taxes when your quarterly payment time comes around.

 Many small businesses sell items at swap meets, conventions, or at a client’s office.
 Taking payments while you’re on the go should be super easy and with the right app it can be.
 Square is hands-down one of the best mobile payment, accounting, and billing apps out there.
 Their fees are low and it has an offline mode for when you’re getting spotty data service.
 When you sign up with Square you receive a free card reader that plugs into the headphone jack on your phone.
 The Square mobile point-of-sale (mPOS) app is also free.
-You just pay a flat fee of 2.75% when a card is swiped or 3.5% plus $0.15 when you manually enter card information.
+You just pay a flat fee when a card is swiped or a percentage plus a few cents when you manually enter card information.
 Even better, data isn’t stored on your device, so your clients stay safe.
 Pair it with the Square Invoices for even more flexibility.